Protect Free Speech at Universities

-University campuses have always been one of the front lines of the pro-life movement.
+A lot of media debate and reportage has recently focused on the threats to gender-critical students and members of staff at universities as well as the silencing of speakers who propose similar views.
+The same issues have been faced by pro-life students for years.
+University campuses have also always been one of the front lines of the pro-life movement.
 It is where some of the fiercest debates on life issues take place, and it can be one of the most difficult environments for people to stick their heads above the parapet and witness to the pro-life position.

 Brave pro-life students continue to do just that.
 And while student pro-life societies have always faced opposition, social media and the internet means it can quickly spread in new and sinister ways.
 In September, pro-life students in Exeter posted introductions to their committee on their social media accounts.
 They were quickly flooded with hundreds of abusive messages, including death threats.
 Student media fanned outrage at the very existence of student pro-life societies, and a few weeks later, protesters tore down Oxford Students for Life’s stall.